• About NASW

 • Dates and Locations

-Category: Social Work
+Category: Environmental Justice, Social Work

-Category: Social Work (show less)
+Category: Environmental Justice, Social Work (show less)

 PLEASE READ BEFORE PURCHASING – You are registering for credits ONLY.
 In order to complete this course and claim the credits, you must separately purchase and read Ecosocial Work: Environmental Practice and Advocacy, by Rachel Forbes and Kelly Smith, then complete an exam.
 After you purchase the credits on the Social Work Online CE Institute, navigate to your My Products page and click the green Play button to purchase the publication from NASW Press.
 If you have already purchased the publication, you do not need to purchase it again.
 Once you have read the publication, navigate back to your My Products page and click the blue Get Certificate button to complete the exam.
 Please only attempt to complete the exam after you have separately purchased and read the publication.